 If you are already COSO-compliant, how do your organization’s current behavioral success indicators compare to the framework’s principles?
 If you are considering the framework’s adoption, the principles provide a clear starting point for your implementation efforts.

 The world has sustained a lot of change since 1992 and internal control practices need to keep pace.
 The framework’s updates came at an opportune time and provide more prescriptive information, making it easier to achieve consistency in our internal control practices and evaluate their effectiveness.

 The extent to which these changes matter depends on your organization’s structure and culture, and the degree to which your organization is COSO-compliant.

-If you are in a non-publicly traded environment, the updates may provide you with a clearer roadmap to advance the risk management culture within your organization.
-If you are contemplating the Framework’s implementation, the addition of the 17 principles makes it easier to evaluate internal control effectiveness and determine the critical activities that comprise each internal control component.
+If you are in a non-publicly traded environment, the updates may provide you with a clear road map to advance the enterprise risk management (ERM) culture within your organization.
+If you are contemplating the framework’s implementation, the addition of the 17 principles makes it easier to evaluate internal control effectiveness and determine the critical activities that comprise each internal control component.

 If your organization is already COSO-compliant, these updates provide you with a basis for evaluating your audit methodology and may help you identify opportunities to enhance it.